maidsafe/QA/CONTRIBUTING.md

 Pull requests should strive to tackle one issue/feature, and code should be pre-linted before commit.

+Each pull request's total lines changed should be <= 200 lines.
+This is calculated as `lines added` + `lines deleted`.
+Please split up any PRs which are larger than this, otherwise they may be rejected.
+A CI check has been added to fail PRs which are larger than 200 lines changed.

 Ideally, a multi-commit PR should be a sequence of commits "telling a story", going in atomic and easily reviewable steps from the initial to the final state.

 Each PR should be rebased on the latest upstream commit; avoid merging from the upstream branch into the feature branch/PR.
 This means that a PR will probably see one or more force-pushes to keep up to date with changes in the upstream branch.